Nick Heidfeld: Jordan (2004)

 At the end of the 2003 season, Heidfeld was replaced at the Sauber team by Jordan's Giancarlo Fisichella and looked to be without a race seat for the 2004 season.
 However, after impressing during a series of preseason tests, it was announced that Heidfeld would race with the financially strapped Jordan team, alongside rookie Giorgio Pantano.
 The EJ14 was an upgrade of the previous season's uncompetitive EJ13 and proved slow.
 Despite this, Heidfeld often outperformed the car, finishing ahead of more competitive vehicles.
 He finished seventh at the Monaco Grand Prix and eighth at the Canadian Grand Prix (after the disqualifications of Williams and Toyota teams) and finished the season with three points.

 Williams (2005)

 Heidfeld driving the FW27 for Williams at the 2005 Canadian Grand Prix.

 During the winter of 2004–2005, Heidfeld tested with the Williams team, in a 'shootout' against Antônio Pizzonia for the second race seat alongside Mark Webber.
 At the Williams launch on 31 January 2005, it was announced that Heidfeld would be the race driver for the team in 2005, replacing the McLaren-bound Juan Pablo Montoya.

-He performed well throughout the season, often finishing ahead of teammate Webber.
-At the seventh race of the 2005 season at the Nürburgring circuit, his home Grand Prix, Heidfeld took his first and only pole position.
-In Monaco he finished second, which he equalled at the Nürburgring in the same season.
+Heidfeld performed well throughout the season, with podium finishes at three races.
+He took his first, and only, pole position at the European Grand Prix.

 Heidfeld missed the Italian and Belgian Grands Prix due to injuries suffered in a testing accident.
 Scheduled to come back for Brazil, he was injured again when hit by a motorbike when out cycling, and therefore forced to sit out the rest of the season.